RDFLib/pymicrodata/README.txt

 - ./Doc-pyMicrodata: (epydoc) documentation of the classes and functions

+- ./generatePyMicrodataDoc: a shell script to generate the documentation (using epydoc)

+- ./epydoc.css: the CSS file the documentation generation uses (it is then copied to the documentation area itself)

 The package primarily depends on:
  - RDFLib<http://rdflib.net>.
 Version 3.2.0 or higher is strongly recommended.